Choje Lama Yeshe Losal Rinpoche

 - delivered inspirational talks to the Theosophical Society International Congress on several occasions,

 - participated in a seminar with the World Community for Christian Meditation with Fr Laurence Freeman,

 - attended a Meeting and Celebration lunch in the House of Lords with HH the Dalai Lama in honour of his 80th¬†birthday, and

 - participated in a gathering at the British Academy to discuss faith and the roles of religion in society.

-Publications include "Living Dharma", also published in French, German, Finnish and Spanish.
+His publications include: "Living Dharma" (also published in French, German, Finnish and Spanish);

-Joyful Living, Part One, Joyful Living, Part Two.
+Joyful Living, Part One and Joyful Living, Part Two.